The journey to autonomy

 Small responsibilities with a big payoff

-When you let your child do small tasks on their own (while always reminding them that you’re there if they need you), they become aware of their strengths and limitations.
+When you let your child do small tasks on their own (with your help as needed), they become aware of their strengths and limitations.
 Over time, they gain self-esteem as well as a sense of responsibility.

-Here are some examples of responsibilities you can give to your child.
-Focus on taking things a step at a time.
-The tasks don’t have to be done perfectly; the goal is simply to get your child used to doing them on their own.
+Here are some examples of tasks and responsibilities you can give to your child.
+They don’t have to be done perfectly—the goal is simply to get your child used to doing things on their own.

 Age 18 months to 3 years